Cornerd/insight-journal/docs/prd-down.md

    * **Animations:** `framer-motion` is suggested for handling animations, particularly during AI analysis loading states, to enhance user experience.
    * **Deployment Target:** Vercel is a strong candidate for deployment given the Next.js choice and ease of continuous deployment.
    * **Data Persistence:** `localStorage` will be the primary method for data storage in the MVP, with a clear understanding that this is a temporary solution for local data.
-   * **Cloud Data Persistence:** Supabase PostgreSQL database implemented for production cloud storage with user authentication and data synchronization.
+   * **Future Data Persistence:** Firebase/Supabase are noted as potential solutions for future cloud-based user authentication and data storage.
-   * **Authentication System:** NextAuth.js implemented with OAuth providers (GitHub, Google) for secure user authentication and session management.
-   * **Data Migration System:** Automated migration tools implemented to transfer localStorage data to cloud storage with conflict detection and resolution.
    * **Markdown Editor:** A suitable Markdown editor library will be integrated to support rich text/Markdown input for notes.
    * **Charting Library (Future):** For future data analysis features, `echarts`, `Recharts`, `Chart.js`, or `D3.js` are noted as potential charting libraries.
    * **Internationalization (Future):** `i18n` is noted for future multi-language support.